WavesWho/WavesWho/README.md

  [Safe server]

-• Near the murder drones, fpe, and roblox area
+• Near the cafeteria lake

 • In the library or outside the library, (PM AREA)